-Based on six interviews conducted by John T. Mason, Jr., from February 1979 through March 1979.
-The volume contains 413 pages of interview transcript plus an index and appendices.
-The transcript is copyright 1980 by the U.S. Naval Institute; the interviewee has placed no restrictions on its use.
+Based on six interviews conducted by Dr. John T. Mason Jr. from February through March 1979, the volume contains 413 pages of interview transcript plus an index and appendices.
+The transcript is copyright 1980 by the U.S. Naval Institute; the interviewee placed no restrictions on its use.

-Admiral Mack was gunnery officer in the John D. Ford on the Asiatic station when World War II began.
-He was involved in early battles of Makassar Strait, Badoeng Strait, Java Sea, and Coral Sea.
-He tells of pioneering responsibilities in amphibious warfare in the Aleutians; of his duty as XO of the Preston during strikes on Japan, the Philippines, and Formosa; his command of the Anderson in 1946, bringing her standing from the bottom to the top of the force in less than a year; his duty as aide to Secretaries of the Navy Gates, Franke, and Connally; his planning of the naval review for President Kennedy in 1962; his tour with General Krulak in counterinsurgency during Cuban Missile Crisis and the early days of involvement in Vietnam.
-In 1963 he served as Chief of Information for the Secretary of the Navy.
+Admiral Mack was gunnery officer in the USS John D. Ford (DD-228) on the Asiatic Station when World War II began.
+He was involved in the early battles of Makassar Strait, Badoeng Strait, the Java Sea, and the Coral Sea.
+He tells of pioneering responsibilities in amphibious warfare in the Aleutians; of his duty as XO of the USS Preston (DD-795) during strikes on Japan, the Philippines, and Formosa; his duty as aide to Secretaries of the Navy Gates, Franke, and Connally; his planning of the naval review for President John F. Kennedy in 1962; his tour with General Victor H. Krulak, USMC, in counterinsurgency during Cuban Missile Crisis and the early days of involvement in Vietnam.
+In 1963 Mack served as Chief of Information for the Secretary of the Navy.
 He relates experiences when the F-111 was in the news and when the Tonkin Gulf was an issue.

-Based on six interviews conducted by John T. Mason, Jr., from March 1979 through May 1979.
-The volume contains 435 pages of interview transcript plus an index and appendices.
-The transcript is copyright 1980 by the U.S. Naval Institute; the interviewee has placed restrictions on a few pages that are not to be released until after his death.
+Based on six interviews conducted by Dr. John T. Mason Jr. from March through May 1979, the volume contains 435 pages of interview transcript plus an index and appendices.
+The transcript is copyright 1980 by the U.S. Naval Institute; the interviewee placed restrictions on a few pages that were not to be released until after his death.

-Admiral Mack continues his discussion of duties as Chief of Information and his dealings with McNamara.
-Highlights in this volume include: Commander Amphibious Group Two, conducting training with Marine Corps, and also recovery commander for various space-recovery shots; Deputy Assistant SecDef (Manpower & Reserve Affairs), working with SecDef Laird; in 1971, under Zumwalt, Commander Seventh Fleet (the first post-World War II non-aviator in that job), conducting mining of Haiphong Harbor and operations against the North Vietnamese; and in 1972, Superintendent of the Naval Academy until his retirement in 1975.
+Admiral Mack continues his discussion of duties as Chief of Information and his dealings with Secretary of Defense Robert McNamara.
+Highlights in this volume include: Commander Amphibious Group Two; conducting training with Marine Corps; serving as recovery commander for various space-recovery shots; Deputy Assistant SecDef (Manpower & Reserve Affairs); working with Secretary of Defense Melvin Laird; in 1971, under CNO Admiral Elmo Zumwalt, Commander Seventh Fleet (the first post-World War II non-aviator in that job); conducting mining of Haiphong Harbor and operations against the North Vietnamese; and in 1972, Superintendent of the Naval Academy until his retirement in 1975.